 Into a small bowl add your 1 cup of your flour and your yeast.
-Stir and set a side.
+Stir and set aside.

 Into a large bowl whisk together your water, sugar, egg replacement, salt and oil till well combined.

 Into the large bowl add your flour and yeast mixture.
 Whisk for around 2-3 minutes or until everything is well combined and lots of bubbles have developed.
 Now stir in the remainder of the flour, slowly, and add more as you need.
 You want it to be pliable but not too sticky.
-Kneed for 5 minutes and add flour to surface area to make the process easy.
+Knead for 5 minutes and add flour to the surface area to make the process easy.

 Grease the sides of a large bowl and add in your dough.
-Add oil to the top of your dough and place a damp cloth over top of the bowl.
+Add oil to the top of your dough and place a damp cloth over the top of the bowl.
 Place in a warm place for around 15-30 minutes.

-While your dough recipes prepare your sticky sauce by adding all your ingredients into a pot and simmer on low heart till completely melted.
+While your dough recipes prepare your sticky sauce by adding all your ingredients into a pot and simmer on low heat till completely melted.
 Whisk/stir constantly to avoid burning.
 Once ready remove from heat and let it cool.
 This should only take a few minutes.

 You can now preheat your oven to 350F and grab a baking dish – I used a 16″L x 9″W x 2.50″H.